Igigog/anomaly-modding-book/src/modding-tools/blender/addon-panels/panel-armature.md

 For Slider bones, two limits are displayed:

-- Z-axis rotation limit - arc
+- Z-axis rotation limit - Arc
-- Z-axis displacement limit - line
+- Z-axis displacement limit - Line

 For Wheel bones, one X-axis rotation limit is displayed as an arc.